Akawi85/credit_defaulters/README.md

 ### Exploratory Data Analysis (EDA)

 For ease of analysis, the EDA was performed using `Pandas-profiling` package.
 The `Pandas-Profiling` package generates profile reports (.html or other extensions) from a pandas DataFrame.
-The profile report can be found [here]()
+The profile report can be found [here](https://github.com/Akawi85/credit_defaulters/blob/main/credi_card_default_EDA.html)

+***PS: Download the HTML file to explore the report in a browser***

 ### Preprocessing